• Multiple Offers

 • Clean the filling valve, and if necessary replace the filling valve

-The instrument doesn’t indicate any burette function
+The instrument doesn’t indicate any function

 • Internal error